Royal Mail

 What this means for recipients:

-- For goods sent under IOSS registration or PDDP delivery terms, the recipient will not incur any additional fees at the time of delivery.
+For items sent to France using the IOSS or PDDP Delivery Terms, the French recipient will not incur any additional fees at the time of delivery.

 Further information